yuhgto/workflow-block-examples/notification-action-block/README.md

 In this guide, we’ll be building an **action block** that sends a notification to a user.

+> NOTE: The workflow block builder is still in closed beta.
+It will be released in the coming months.

 ## Create the workflow block feature

 Open the monday app that you want to add this feature to.
 If you haven’t created an app yet, [follow these steps](https://developer.monday.com/apps/docs/manage#creating-a-new-app).